Preparing for Data Migration

 The following sections describe the tasks to be completed:

-The Cisco MDS DMM feature executes on the SSM, MSM-18/4 module, or MDS 9222i switch.
-The DMM feature supports data migration for storage LUNs exposed anywhere on the SAN fabric (that is, the storage port can be connected to the switch hosting the SSM, MSM-18/4 module, or MDS 9222i switch or to another switch).
+The Cisco MDS DMM feature executes on the MSM-18/4 module or MDS 9222i switch.
+The DMM feature supports data migration for storage LUNs exposed anywhere on the SAN fabric (that is, the storage port can be connected to the switch hosting the MSM-18/4 module or MDS 9222i switch or to another switch).

-If necessary, provision an SSM, MSM-18/4 module, or MDS 9222i switch in each fabric.
-We recommend that you install the SSMs, MSM-18/4 modules, or MDS 9222i switches that are connected to the existing storage ports.
+If necessary, provision an MSM-18/4 module or MDS 9222i switch in each fabric.
+We recommend that you install the MSM-18/4 module or the MDS 9222i switch on the switches that are connected to the existing storage ports.

-If the existing or new storage port is on a different switch than the SSM, MSM-18/4 module, or MDS 9222i switch, ISL network traffic will increase during the migration, as all traffic between the existing and new storage is directed through the SSM, MSM-18/4 module, or MDS 9222i switch.
-Also, if the server port is on a different switch than the SSM, MSM-18/4 module, or MDS 9222i switch, ISL network traffic will increase during the migration, as all traffic between the server and the storage is directed through the SSM, MSM-18/4 module, or MDS 9222i switch.
+If the existing or new storage port is on a different module or switch than the MSM-18/4 module and MDS 9222i switch, ISL network traffic will increase during the migration.
+This is because all traffic between the existing and new storage is directed through the MSM-18/4 module or MDS 9222i switch.
+Also, if the server port is on a different module or switch than the MSM-18/4 module or MDS 9222i switch, ISL network traffic will increase during the migration, as all traffic between the server and the storage is directed through the MSM-18/4 module or MDS 9222i switch.

-Ensure that Cisco MDS DMM is the only active intelligent application on the SSMs, MSM-18/4 modules, or MDS 9222i switches being used for the data migration job.
+Ensure that Cisco MDS DMM is the only active intelligent application on the MSM-18/4 module or MDS 9222i switch being used for the data migration job.